GabrielCRO23/Slava/README.md

 **Some issues are:**

--Lag spikes, especially with the splatter effect enabled
+-Occasional lag spikes, especially with the splatter effect enabled

 -Using window to define variables - I did it that way so they can be globally accessed by the seperate JS files but it may be a part of the lag issues

+-The code isn't actually that clean

+-On mobile, not sure why but the splatter effect makes only one "bubble" instead of multiple.

 Splatter effect is mutated from this [JSfiddle](https://jsfiddle.net/decx/Ca9Y7/)